What is your logo meant to be? The petals depict the colouration of each of the twelve permanent residents of Wheektown.

 How come you don't have guinea pig care information on your page?
 Wheektown works full time researching for a guinea pig encyclopaedia series.
 We come across interesting stuff so often that if we were to have a section on guinea pig care, we would be constantly back on here updating it.
 We prefer to prioritise our focus on the series and getting that finished as fast as possible.
 We do, however, post a daily fact on our Facebook page.
 These are categorised into Facebook albums as per the sections of the encyclopaedia to make it easier for you to find relevant information.
 You can browse all our fact posts here.

+Are donations tax deductible?
+Yes!
+Just ask us for a receipt and you will be able to claim on tax.
 Why do you pay to have the guinea pigs transported instead of finding local adopters?
 Armidale is a fairly small town and what good guinea pig homes there are, are few and far between.
 It is not feasible to wait for an adoption candidate to arise for each group of guinea pigs.
 If a loving new home is found in the area, then that is wonderful, but we do not rely on it.
 Therefore we raise the extra money in our fundraisers to have the guinea pigs transported to their new homes across the country using a guinea-pig friendly ground transport service.